-Contributions will continue to be paid in line with the previous Recovery Plan up to 1 April 2019.
+Contributions will continue to be paid in line with the previous Recovery Plan up to 1 January 2023.

-As above, these contributions shall normally fall due on the last day of each calendar month in respect of that month, and shall be paid by the 19th of the subsequent month.
+Where contributions are payable, these contributions shall normally fall due on the last day of each calendar month in respect of that month, and shall be paid by the 19th of the subsequent month.
 However, the Trustee and Employers can agree for payments to be made earlier than their due dates if appropriate and, if so, the date of payment will become the due date.